Adding Players During Play

 No one may lift or carry the ball.
 Bump the ball, do not scoop it underhanded as this is illegal.
 Face the direction you are setting (or for back sets, directly back) rather than carrying the ball across the body.
 The ball must be played cleanly--it cannot visibly come to rest on any person's hands or body.

-Setting criteria: Rec and returning B--As long as the setter is facing the direction either directly to or directly back, generally no throw will be called.
-BB--If the setter throws the ball, it should be called--if it's a marginal set, it should be called if the setter is not facing the direction.
-If it's marginal, and the BB setter is facing the direction, it usually should be okay.
-Naturally, if it's a good set, it doesn't matter which direction the setter is facing.
-In the A and above: it better be a good set or it's going to be called.
-One rule of thumb--if you can't count the revolutions of the ball going through the air- -a referee would generally call that in the A and above.
-The set should be cleanly made-- all you deep-dish setters who massage the ball are asking for trouble--if you try to laterally set the ball you are almost guaranteed of throwing/lifting the set.
+Setting criteria: Rec B--As long as the setter is facing the direction either directly to or directly back, generally no throw will be called.
+In the Returning B, if the setter obviously mishandles the ball, it should be called.
+If it's a marginal set, it should be called if the setter is not facing the direction.
+In the BB and A: It needs to be a good set or it's going to be called.
+One rule of thumb: If you can't count the revolutions of the ball going through the air--that would be called in the BB and A, and the better Returning B leagues.
+Deep-dish setters who massage the ball should not try to laterally set the ball since you are almost guaranteed of throwing/lifting the ball.

 Open hand dinks: Legal as long as the ball is directed in one motion, in one direction.

 Inadvertent Nets: If you are involved in a play at the net (either before, during or after the ball has been played), and you touch the net, it is a net.
-Inadvertent nets in the IVL only apply to a player who brushes against the net but who is away from the play, and not involved in any way with the play of the ball.
-Note: Incidental contact with the net by a player's HAIR is not considered a net.
+Inadvertent nets only apply to a player who brushes against the net but who is away from the play, and not involved in any way with the play of the ball.
+Note: Incidental contact with the net by a player's hair is not considered a net.

 Overhead: You may play the ball off the ceiling and overhead obstructions (baskets, etc.) as long as you would have had a legal hit remaining if the ball had not hit the ceiling/obstruction.
 Note: The ball must contact the ceiling above playable area on your side of the net.
-One way to think about it: If you can't stand under the area the ball hit and legally play the ball, it would be out of play.
-Refs: Linespeople may need to help make this call on occasion.
+If you can't stand under the area the ball hit and legally play the ball, it would be out of play.
+Linespeople may need to help make this call on occasion.
 There may be specific ground rules for the gym you play in.
 See your league supervisor.

 Only the captain may speak with the referee.
-This keeps a situation of 12 people arguing at once from happening.
-Teams that abuse this rule will not be asked back.
 If any one person gets out of line, the ref should warn him/her with a yellow card.
 If this same person disrupts play again, the ref will issue a point or sideout (red card) to the other team.
 The league supervisor at the site should be notified if someone receives a red card.
-That person/team will receive a warning from the League Director--if it happens again, the penalities will consist of: 1) Suspension for 1 week 2) Suspension for 2 weeks or 3)Expulsion from the league with no refund.
-Circumstances surrounding the incident will be taken into consideration.
+That person/team will receive a warning from the League Director.
+If it happens again, the penalities may consist of a one week suspension, two week suspension expulsion from the league with no refund.

 No food or drink in the gym.
 Sealed, plastic water bottles only.